One-dimensional magnetism in synthetic Pauflerite, $\beta$-VOSO$_4$

 \section{Results and Calculations}

-\subsection{Static Susceptibility and Magnetization}
+\subsection{Static susceptibility and magnetization}

 The magnetic static susceptibility of \vso \, with magnetic field of $0.5$\,T applied along the main three crystallographic axes is shown in Fig.~\ref{fig:susceptibility}.
-The three curves are slightly different, suggesting a weakly anisotropic g-tensor.
+The three curves are slightly different, suggesting a weakly anisotropic \emph{g} tensor.
 The Curie-Weiss temperatures and Curie constants obtained from a fit to the Curie-Weiss law above 150\,K are listed in Table \ref{table:suscept}.
 The former temperatures are between $-34.5$\,K and $-39.4$\,K, suggesting dominant AFM interactions.
 Zero field cooled and field cooled measurements were done, and showed no sign of any hysteresis processes in the measured ranges (not shown here).
-All three susceptibility plots show a broad maximum centred at $\approx29$\,K. Such a susceptibility curve is characteristic of low dimensional magnets.
-The inset in Fig.~\ref{fig:susceptibility} shows the magnetic susceptibility for magnetic fields applied along the $c$-axis and temperatures down to $0.085$\,K. No sign of a transition to a long range magnetic ordered state was detected within this experimental range.
+All three susceptibility plots show a broad maximum centred at $\approx29$\,K. Such a susceptibility curve is characteristic of low-dimensional magnets.
+The inset in Fig.~\ref{fig:susceptibility} shows the magnetic susceptibility for magnetic fields applied along the $c$ axis and temperatures down to $0.085$\,K. No sign of a transition to a long-range magnetic ordered state was detected within this experimental range.